 - ● Capping annual out-of-pocket costs on prescription drugs.

 Vaccinations are a cost-effective, essential component of disease prevention in the United States that has led to the eradication of various infectious epidemics, such as smallpox and tuberculosis, which cause high mortality and morbidity amongst affected populations.
 Pseudoscience, fake news, and misinformation campaigns cannot be allowed to obstruct public health efforts.
 Friends of Intelligent Democracy supports:

-- ● Mandating vaccination for all children and adults except in the case of medical exemption.
+- ● Mandating vaccination for all children and adults except in the case of legitimate medical exemption.

 - ● Awarding grants to community health centers to make sure every member of a community is vaccinated.

 - ● Requiring that K-12 science curricula include education on vaccination, public health, and preventable diseases to ensure that every American is educated on the importance of vaccines and community immunity.

 - ● Requiring that all American travelers to foreign countries with higher risks of diseases not often found in the United States are vaccinated before being approved to travel.

 For some patients, no number of painkillers or therapy can help make an unbearable condition manageable.
 Any patient who is terminally ill or in constant, perpetual pain should be able to end their lives safely and comfortably.
 Every patient should be able to make decisions about their health and quality of life.
 Friends of Intelligent Democracy supports:

 - ● Allowing patients to make this decision with their doctor without any form of interference from family, clergy, etc.